HAKE: A Knowledge Engine Foundation for Human Activity Understanding: Experiments

 \subsubsection{Analyzing the Upper Bound of HAKE}

 Next, we reveal the potential of HAKE:

 1) \textit{Ground Truth (GT) Primitive}.
 We input GT primitives with random noise to the reasoning engine, \textit{i.e.}, less noise indicates better primitive detection.
-Given the ratio $mr \in [0,1]$ and totally $n$ pairs in the test set, we randomly choose $n*mr$ pairs and replace the GT primitives with evenly distributed noise.
+Given the ratio $mr \in [0,1]$ and total $n$ pairs in the test set, we randomly choose $n*mr$ pairs and replace the GT primitives with evenly distributed noise.
 In practice, we set $mr=0, 0.005, 0.01, 0.05, 0.1, 0.2, 0.5$ and calculate primitive/activity mAP.
 As shown in Fig.~\ref{figure:noise_det}, less noise (better primitive detection) results in better activity detection.
 In Tab.~\ref{fig:exp-enhancing}, on the challenging HICO-DET~\cite{hicodet}, the upper bounds are \textbf{45.52} (+QPIC~\cite{qpic}, detection~\cite{qpic}) and \textbf{62.65} (GT human-object boxes) mAP, which are significantly superior to the state-of-the-arts (about \textbf{29} mAP~\cite{qpic} and \textbf{44} mAP~\cite{idn}).
 Here, detection~\cite{qpic} indicates using the detected human-object boxes from~\cite{qpic}.
-On AVA~\cite{ava_tf_baseline}, the upper bound of HAKE is also impressive, \textit{i.e.}, 42.23 (+SlowFast~\cite{SlowFast}, detection~\cite{SlowFast}) and 47.27 (GT human boxes) mAP, which also largely outperform the SlowFast~\cite{SlowFast} (about 28 and 34 mAP).
+On AVA~\cite{ava}, the upper bound of HAKE is also impressive, \textit{i.e.}, 42.23 (+SlowFast~\cite{SlowFast}, detection~\cite{SlowFast}) and 47.27 (GT human boxes) mAP, which also largely outperform the SlowFast~\cite{SlowFast} (about 28 and 34 mAP).

 2) \textit{GT Primitives + Million Rules}.
-To verify the completeness of primitive-semantic space bridging, we input GT primitives and search for the best rules (Appendix~\ref{sec:suppl_analyses_2}).
-This operation further boosts the performance.
+To verify the completeness of primitive-semantic space bridging, we input GT primitives and search for the rules that suit the current data distribution best (Suppl.~Sec.~4.2).
+This operation further boosts performance.
 After searching 1 M rules for each possible activity of each sample, HAKE achieves impressive \textbf{71.69} (GT H-O boxes) mAP on HICO-DET~\cite{hicodet}, which vastly outperforms the above results and verifies the firm guarantee and potential of our logical reasoning.